cam0202/Projet_Java_Echec/PROTOCOL.md

     - A client's payload will contain the following mandatory fields:
         - `port`: an integer representing the port the server should use to respond
     - A server's payload will contain the following mandatory fields:
+        - `uuid`: a unique identifier for this server (to help resolve duplicates)
         - `name`: a string representing the server's name
         - `description`: a string representing the server's description
         - `online_players`: an integer representing the current amount of connected players